JDBC Store Swiftlet

 </swiftlet>

-- Adjust the min-connections and max-connections attributes in the connection-pool entity.
+- Increase min-connections and max-connections in the connection pool configuration.

 <swiftlet name="sys$store">